-There is a variety of research about student motivation and how students process information.
+There is a variety of research on student motivation and how students process information.
 The links in this section offer short overviews of various aspects of this research and how it can be applied to instruction.

 A list of seven basic principles that underlie effective learning.
 These principles are distilled from research from a variety of disciplines.